CatoRaymond-FS/CivVerse/R.C. Faye - The End.md

 “…Golden, isn’t it?” he whispered.

 And for a moment, in his mind, he saw the sun bleeding through a field of wheat.
 A crown of leaves.
-Amber eyes. [[Lioranthros Solen - Character Profile|A Boy]], smiling.
+Amber-gold eyes with flecks of green, blue, and purple. [[Lioranthros Solen - Character Profile|A Boy]], smiling.

 ☀️ The What If: The Crown Walks Beside Him